excelator-ship-it/Smaashallah/README.md

-# Smashallah — self-hosted on your own domain
+# Marina Smashers — self-hosted on your own domain

 This is your badminton app as a normal website, with a real database so games are stored permanently and shared across everyone in the group.